 Nonsurgical Treatment

-Nonsurgical treatment options for hand and wrist arthritis include:
+Nonsurgical treatment options for Hand Wrist arthritis include:

 - Medications.
 Anti-inflammatory medications, such as ibuprofen and naproxen, can help to reduce joint swelling and pain.

 - Splinting.
-Injections are usually combined with splinting to the affected joint.
-The splint helps to ease the stress placed on the joint from frequent use and activities.
+Splinting helps to ease the stress placed on the joint from frequent use and activities.
 They should be small enough to allow functional use of the hand when worn to avoid muscle deterioration.

 - Injections.
-Injections for hand and wrist arthritis contain a long-lasting anesthetic and a steroid that can provide pain relief for weeks, or even months.
+Injections for Hand Wrist arthritis contain a long-lasting anesthetic and a steroid that can provide pain relief for weeks, or even months.

 - Activity Modification.
 Limiting or stopping activities that worsen the pain is the first step in relieving symptoms.

 - Physical Therapy.
-Your doctor or a physical therapist can help develop an exercise program to improve the range of motion and function in your hand and wrist.
+Your doctor or a physical therapist can help develop an exercise program to improve the range of motion and function in your Hand Wrist.

 Surgical Treatment